ged3v/Bumbleous/README.md

 - Special thanks to Aaron Bernath from Clever Programmer team.

 ----------------
-- Please don't forget to read wiki for details.

 - If you like this project and want to be part of it, please don't hesitate to contact me to be a volunteered contrubuter.
+- You can contact me via e-mail, twitter or LinkedIN for details.

 ----------------